 Hepatitis A is a virus that infects the liver.
 It is also present in the blood and faeces (poo) of someone who has the infection.
 There is a vaccination available for high risk groups.

-Hepatitis B is a virus that infects the liver.
+Hepatitis B is a blood-borne virus that affects the liver.
 It can be diagnosed by a blood test.
-There is a good vaccination available to prevent people getting hepatitis B and we recommend and provide it for people who are at risk of catching it sexually.
+There is an effective vaccination available to prevent people getting hepatitis B and we recommend and provide it for people who are at risk of catching it sexually.

 For more information visit NHS Hepatitis-B